-If you have a targeted list of companies to approach for job openings, going directly to the source to search for work on their company website is an effective job search method.
-At many company sites, you can apply for all levels of positions online, from part-time hourly work to top management positions.
+If you have a targeted list of companies to approach for job openings, going directly to the company website is an effective job search method.
+At many company sites, you can find and apply to all levels of positions online, from part-time hourly work to top management positions.

 Benefits of Finding Jobs at Company Websites

-In addition, you will be delivering your credentials to employers in their preferred format as opposed to the one utilized by an external job site.
-Some organizations also provide more detailed information about job openings on their website than the descriptions on job listing sites.
+Also, you will be delivering your credentials to employers in their preferred format, as opposed to the one utilized by an external job site.
+Some organizations also provide more detailed information about job openings on their website, compared to the descriptions on job listing sites.

 There are several ways to find company websites:

-- If you have a particular company in mind, the simplest way to retrieve their jobs is to Google the company name with the keywords “jobs” or “careers.”
+- Use Google: If you have a particular company in mind, the simplest way to retrieve their jobs is to do a Google search of the company name along with the keywords “jobs” or “careers.”

-- Search for company profiles on LinkedIn.
-Most organizations have established a presence on LinkedIn which includes a company profile.
+- Search for company profiles on LinkedIn: Most organizations have established a presence on LinkedIn that includes a company profile.
 Insert the names of target companies into the search window on LinkedIn and then follow the link to jobs on the profiles.
-You can follow the company so you’re sure to see the latest listings.
+You can follow the company, so you’re sure to see the latest listings.
 Don’t forget to notice if any of your LinkedIn contacts are working at that organization.
-Consider reaching out to your contacts in advance or concurrent with your direct application on the company website to inform them of your interest, ask for assistance or perspective.
+Consider reaching out to your contacts in advance or concurrent with your direct application on the company website.
+Inform them of your interest and ask for assistance or perspective.
 It is usually most effective to copy your contacts in with your application materials so they can see how you are representing your case.

-- Check .Jobs.
-Companies use the .jobs extension to direct job seekers straight to their company information.
-For instance, if you're looking for a job at Microsoft, type site:microsoft.com jobs or site:microsoft.com careers.
-Also, check US.jobs - you'll be able to browse an extensive list of companies listed on the National Labor Exchange and search for jobs posted on company websites and jobs listed on state job boards.
+- Check US.jobs: On US.jobs you can browse an extensive list of companies listed on the National Labor Exchange, and search for jobs posted on company websites and state job boards.

-- Use LinkUp.
-Job search engine LinkUp searches just for jobs on company websites.
+- Use Getwork: Job site Getwork searches just for jobs on company websites.

-- Leverage the job aggregators.
-Sites such as Indeed search the web constantly for job postings; check to see if the business you're interested in is listed.
+- Leverage job aggregators: Sites such as Indeed search the web constantly for job postings.
+Check it regularly to see if the business you're interested in is listed.

-Also review the press section of the organization’s website for press releases and reports on developments at the organizations.
-Look for reasons why the employers’ priorities, strategic plans, and goals align with your interests and assets.
+Also, review the press section of the organization’s website for press releases and reports on developments at the organizations.
+Look for specific reasons why the employers’ priorities, strategic plans, and goals align with your interests and assets.
 You can use this information to your advantage in your application and during your job interview.

 Find More Company Information